beggginner/Digital-library/README.md

-# Check-Your-Score
+# Digital-library
-An IT Project app that helps students check their scores
+An IT Project app that helps students renew library cards